Street food has taken off over the last 10 years, especially in the West, and is now becoming part of the food culture.

 As mentioned at the start of this article, the cost of starting and running a food truck or street food business is significantly lower than having a brick-and-mortar restaurant.

 It also has a low barrier to entry in that you don’t need much experience or qualifications.
 This is partly why there has been an explosion of street food and food truck businesses opening over recent years.

 Despite the many advantages of what street food has to offer, like most things, there are also a few disadvantages.

-This means as street food is designed to be consumed outside, you may not be able to get to your favourite food if the weather is bad.
+This means as street food is designed to be consumed outside, you may not be able to get to your favorite food if the weather is bad.

 Can limit the type of food sold

 If you go to a restaurant you will often find 10 different main course options.
 But this isn’t possible from a food truck or stall.